LeJeko/homebridge4cam/README.md

 ## Why homebridge4cam ?
 There isn't a lot of HomeKit compatible IP Camera.
 But there are a lot of cheaper ones, even in China ;)
 Homebridge4cam will install all needed dependencies, automatically set up the homebridge server and expose it in a Web UI on port 8080.
-All you need to do before is to edit *config.json* with the Web UI and add your [specific camera configuration](https://github.com/KhaosT/homebridge-camera-ffmpeg/wiki/Tested-Configurations) in the "camera-ffmpeg" platform section.
+All you need to do after is to edit *config.json* with the Web UI and add your [specific camera configuration](https://github.com/KhaosT/homebridge-camera-ffmpeg/wiki/Tested-Configurations) in the "camera-ffmpeg" platform section.

 If you have a Pi camera connected (and activated, see below), it will be automatically added to homebridge and accessible in Home App.
 Otherwise, a *"Fake Camera"* is created so that you can check if it is visible in the Home App.